csiro-data-school/git-intro-23/_episodes/10-citing-git.md

   like CSIRO's [Data Access Portal](https://data.csiro.au/), possibly as soon as it's collected, and given its own
   [Digital Object Identifier](https://en.wikipedia.org/wiki/Digital_object_identifier) (DOI).
-- The scientist creates a new repository on GitHub to hold their work.
+- The scientist creates a new repository on BitBucket to hold their work.
 - During analysis, they push changes to their scripts (and possibly some output files) to that repository.
   The scientist also uses the repository for their paper; that repository is then the hub for collaboration with colleagues.